 Contracts & Agreements

-You can also include the option to cancel the contract with the payout of a lump sum or a percentage of the remaining fees owed.
+Termination: How the agreement can be terminated and what the consequences will be if either party breaches the contract.
+You can offer an option to cancel the agreement with the payout of a lump sum or a percentage of the remaining fees owed.
 This is just in case they should ever want to cancel the agreement, they have an out.
-You don’t want to work with a client that doesn’t want to work with you.

 Offering a Guarantee